β—† GrantMetric Research Team Β· Last Reviewed: June 2026 Β· Sources: Grants.gov Β· Federal Agency Portals

 Second Chance Act Grants

 The Second Chance Act of 2007, reauthorized and expanded by the First Step Act of 2018, authorizes a suite of competitive grant programs administered by the Bureau of Justice Assistance (BJA) within the Department of Justice.
 These grants fund state, local, and tribal governments and nonprofit organizations to improve reentry outcomes for people returning home from incarceration.
-BJA typically announces Second Chance Act funding opportunities in the spring each year through grants.gov.
-Active grant categories in 2026 include:
+BJA typically announces Second Chance Act funding opportunities in the spring each year through Grants.gov, with awards commonly ranging from $300,000 to $750,000 per year over a three-year period.
+Both government agencies and nonprofits are eligible applicants.

 DOJ Reentry Programs and the First Step Act